Plug-org/plug-notes-api/README.md

 # Plug Notes API

-A beginner-friendly REST API for practicing frontend development with a real backend.
+A beginner-friendly REST API for practicing frontend development with a "real" backend.
 Built with Express and SQLite.
-No auth, just clean CRUD.
+No auth to keep things simple for this easy level API.

 ## Features

 - Full CRUD on `/notes`
 - Persistent local SQLite storage
+- initial data already seeded
-- Seed/reset endpoint to restore initial data
+- reset endpoint to restore initial data
 - CORS-enabled and JSON-ready

 ## Setup